paboAYUSHI/90daysOfCODE/README.md

                  where , W = size of each element in bytes , i = subscript of the element whose address we want to find LB = lower limit
+   ## Stacks
+      stack is a linear data structure in which elements are added and deleted from one end only called top . in stack when top==maxSize -1 , then it means that stack is full now and if we try to add an element in the stack then the OVERFLOW condition occurs. when top==-1 , then it means that stack is empty and if we try to delete any element from the stack then a condition of UNDERFLOW will occurs . always before doing any operation on stack we have to test these conditions first. now we have two operations on stack .. these are PUSH and POP PUSH means inserting the element into the stack (overflow) POP means deleting an element from the  stack (underflow)